 This pilot program will include in-depth work with potential users to design and test the platform site.
 The four communities are:

 Larimer County (a collaboration between Larimer County Department of Health and Environment, Larimer County Workforce and Economic Development, Larimer County Department of Human Services, Larimer County Behavioral Health, Larimer County Information Technology, La Family/The Family Center, City of Fort Collins, Health District of Northern Colorado, United Way of Larimer County, Bohemian Foundation)

 Pitkin County (a collaboration between Pitkin County Public Health, Eagle County Public Health, Garfield County Public Health, Aspen Community Foundation, West Mountain Regional Health Alliance, Mountain Family Health Center, Valley Settlement, Mobile Intercultural Resource Alliance)

 RISE (Resilient.
 Inspired.
 Strong.
 Engaged.)
 Southeast and Solid Rock Community Development Corporation in Colorado Springs

 Shift’s knowledge and experience has been instrumental in helping us develop a social determinants of health equity platform to inform the work of The Colorado Trust as well as others across the state.

-communities will be selected to pilot the Colorado Equity Compass.
+communities have been selected to pilot the Colorado Equity Compass.